SAINT PETER IN CHAIN - SAN PIETRO IN VINCOLI

 the initial grandiose conception was never completed.

-as Michelangelo put it.
+as Michelangelo put it).
 Nevertheless, Michelangelo was so

 impressed of the result of his work that it is said he threw

-his hammer against the statue crying "why won't you speak?".
+his hammer against the statue crying "Why won't you speak?".

-of Moses, and in general of anthropology and psychology of
+Sigmund Freud, who was very interested in the symbological meaning of the figure of Moses, and in general in anthropology and psychology of

-religions, came to Rome in more than one occasion to study
+the religions, came to Rome in more than one occasion to study

-and interpret the statue.
+and to interpret the statue. |

 Pope Julius II summoned Michelangelo

-would have included 40 statues.
+would have included 47 statues.
 The work was suspended many

 the main part of the work to his pupils, who executed them